iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::logger::log_to_console

     A boolean value representing whether or not the quasardb daemon should log to the console it was spawned from.
+This value is ignored if local::user::daemon is true.

 .. describe:: local::logger::log_to_syslog